 They are not simply shipping containers converted into offices.
 A purpose-built office container is designed around the needs of people who work inside it every day: comfort, insulation, natural light, ventilation, electrical access, room layout, workflow, safety, and long-term usability.

 The main value of office containers is not only speed.
-Their value is controlled project workspace: factory-built quality, faster delivery, flexible layouts, easy relocation, and the ability to expand office capacity as the project grows.
+Their real value is controlled project workspace: factory-built quality, faster delivery, flexible layouts, easy relocation, and the ability to expand office capacity as the project grows.

 Many projects begin work before permanent office buildings, utilities, or site infrastructure are complete.
 Engineers need a place to review drawings.
 Supervisors need a control point.
 Contractors need meeting space.
 Site managers need administrative areas close to daily operations.